Codecademy/docs/documentation/style-guide.md

 Concept and term entries for a language function, method, command or other language structure will typically have two or three sections with the corresponding headers:

-- "## Syntax" for the section introducing the syntax of the term.
+- `## Syntax` for the section introducing the syntax of the term.
-- "## Example" for the section with a code block showing the term in use.
+- `## Example` for the section with a code block showing the term in use.
-- "## Codebyte Example" for those languages that support codebytes, the section with a runnable codebyte example.
+- `## Codebyte Example` for those languages that support codebytes, the section with a runnable codebyte example.
 - There can be more headers and sub headers in cases where the complexity of the subject warrants it.

 ## Code